BoolPurist/StopWatchLister/To-Does.md

 - [ ] Implementation of the functions of  **ButtonTrashAllStopWatches** for removing every stop watch
 - [ ] Storing state of a watch stop in the local storage in browser
 - [ ] Make it look good in desktop resolution
-- [ ] Implementation of the function of **ButtonSpawnButtonLegend** for toggling the legend about what a button does